determined-ai/determined/examples/nlp/text_classification_tf_keras/README.md

 [word embedding](https://www.tensorflow.org/tutorials/text/word_embeddings) tutorial.

 ## Files
-* `model_def.py`: main trial class for your model containing the model definition, initialization methods, and methods for loading training and validation data.
+* `model_def.py`: The core code for training.
+This includes building and compiling the model.

-* `data.py`: methods for downloading and processing data and datasets for use in the model
+* `data.py`: The data loading and preparation code for the model.

 ###Configuration Files
-* `const.yaml`: model training with constant hyperparameter values
+* `const.yaml`: Train the model on a single GPU with constant hyperparameter values.
-* `distribyted.yaml`: trains the model with multiple GPUs (distributed training)
+* `distributed.yaml`: Same as const.yaml, but trains the model with multiple GPUs (distributed training).
-* `adaptive.yaml`: performs hyperparameter search on specified hyperparameter values
+* `adaptive.yaml`: Perform a hyperparameter search using Determined's state-of-the-art adaptive hyperparameter tuning algorithm.

 ##Data
 This example uses [UCSD's Amazon review datasets](http://deepyeti.ucsd.edu/jianmo/amazon/) but can be easily adapted to